 Other important summits in this range are:

-- From France and Switzerland reach Aosta, then follow the Mont Blanc motorway, exit Ivrea.
+- From France and Switzerland reach Aosta, then follow the Monte Bianco motorway towards South, exit Ivrea.
 From Ivrea follow the road to Ciriè and Pont Canavese.

 Walking approach to Rifugio Pontese

 From Teleccio Lake m.
 1870 (Dam, artificial lake) follow the road running along the right shore of the lake, then a steep path rising quickly to Pontese Hut m.
 2200 (45 minutes from the parking), guarded in summer.